maxbiostat/BayesianStatisticsCourse/README.md

 - [WHAT IS BAYESIAN/FREQUENTIST INFERENCE?](https://normaldeviate.wordpress.com/2012/11/17/what-is-bayesianfrequentist-inference/) by [Larry Wasserman](https://www.stat.cmu.edu/~larry/) is a must read in order to understand what makes each inference paradigm tick.

 ## Lecture 1: Belief functions, coherence, exchangeability
+**Principled Inference**:

+- Berger and Wolpert's 1988 [monograph](https://errorstatistics.files.wordpress.com/2016/04/berger-wolpert-1988.pdf) is the definitive text on the [Likelihood Principle](https://en.wikipedia.org/wiki/Likelihood_principle).
+- See [this](https://arxiv.org/pdf/1906.10733.pdf) paper By Franklin and Bambirra for a generalised version of the LP.
+- As advanced reading, one can consider [Birnbaum (1962)](https://www.tandfonline.com/doi/abs/10.1080/01621459.1962.10480660) and a helpful review [paper](https://link.springer.com/content/pdf/10.1007/978-1-4612-0919-5_31.pdf) published 30 years later by Bjornstad.
 ## Lecture 2: Priors I: rationale and construction
 - The [SHeffield ELicitation Framework (SHELF)](http://tonyohagan.co.uk/shelf/) is a package for rigorous elicitation of probability distributions.